saikats5/reduxapp1/README.md

 dispatch will not be added to props by Connect when we add mapDispatchToProps parameter

-Redux Async Libraries
+Redux Async Libraries-middleware(action -> middleware -> reducer)
 redux-thunk
 redux-promise
+redux-observable
 redux-saga

-thunk always returns a function that only accepts dispatch
+// thunk is a computer science term // thunk always returns a function that only accepts dispatch // todelay function